- ‘German Spies in Paris’

 Hornblow offered only unsubstantiated remarks to support the theory.
 First, he alleged that the peace news Captain Jackson (US Naval Attaché in Paris) sent to Admiral Wilson in Brest on 7 November reached the American Embassy by telephone from an official at the French Ministry of War.
 Then, stating that the official was never identified – enquiries found that “no one at the ministry had called the embassy that day” – he insinuated that the official was a German spy.

 “The naval office in Paris, Admiral Wilson, Roy Howard, and the entire United States of America were the victims of one or more secret agents of the German Espionage Corps”, Hornblow decided.
-And noted admiringly, “I should greatly like to see [their] intelligence reports … for November 7, 1918”; their “scheme” (now treated as a matter of fact) was “worthy of the German service in both ingenuity and execution … [a] credit to [those] who conceived it”.
+And noted admiringly, “I should greatly like to see [their] intelligence reports … for November 7, 1918”.
+Their “scheme” was “worthy of the German service in both ingenuity and execution … [a] credit to [those] who conceived it”, he declared.
 2

 Roy Howard also believed the Germans were behind the false armistice news, and for the same reasons put forward by Hornblow.
 Without referring to the latter’s 1921 article, he enlarged upon the spy theory in his chapter of recollections about the False Armistice in the 1936 memoirs of Webb Miller, one of his United Press reporters.
 3